Johnlon/spam-1/README.md

 # Objectives

 - I want to be able to run at least the typical demo programs like Fibonacci
-- It will have an assembly langauge and assembler
+- It will have an assembly language and assembler
 - I want to simulate it first
 - I want to build it physically, or a more likely a  derivative
 - Attach some output device - eg a UART / tty that respects VT codes (or Graphics??)